substantial/sous-chef/README.md

 ## Configure

-nodes.yml

-Create `nodes.yml` in your root.
+Create configuration in knife-solo nodes dir e.g. `nodes/nodes.yml`.
+Node configuration is used for sshconfig as well as nodename.
 Example `nodes.yml`:

-Key is node name and everything underneath is used for the sshconfig

 ```yaml
 SuperAwesomeNode: